-Thankfully, we here at Calgrove Equipment Rentals are here to explain how to use a rototiller to accomplish your level ground.
+Thankfully, Calgrove Equipment Rentals is here to explain how to use a rototiller to accomplish your level ground.
 With the power of a rototiller, you will be able to loosen compacted soil without going through backbreaking work.

 Rototillers are invaluable.
 That is, if you use them correctly!
 Follow these steps and you’ll have a golden garden, sound ground for foundational building, or the perfect planting plot.

 Renting the Right Rototiller

 You must have the right tools to complete your job successfully.
 Renting the right rototiller comes down to checking what tine diameter, and the tilling width and depth, you require to complete your project.
 Look for a rototiller with forward rotation, tine shields, and any additional attachments you may need for subsequent features.

 Generally speaking, the larger the rototiller, the greater its maximum depth will be.
 For many home garden projects, tilling a depth of around 6 inches should be sufficient.

 Rototillers, no matter how powerful, cannot cut through rocks and other large debris.
 So, before you begin tilling, remove any large sticks, stones, etc. to ensure you do not damage your equipment.
 Next, remove any existing grass to achieve the best possible results.